 Conflict and violence also plague several Latin American and Caribbean countries.
-Despite the ongoing peace negotiations, Colombia’s long-standing internal conflict keeps adding to the staggering official figure of 6.4 million internally displaced people (IDPs) – the world’s second largest number after Syria.
+Despite the peace agreement reached in 2016, new dynamics in Colombia’s long-standing internal conflict have resulted in new internal displacement and a growing number of communities without access to basic services.
+Since its start, the conflict has generated a staggering official figure of 7.7 million internally displaced people (IDPs) – the world’s largest number.

-Central America’s 'Northern Triangle' of Honduras, El Salvador and Guatemala accounts for the highest homicide rates in the world outside of war zones.
+Central America’s 'Northern Triangle' of Honduras, El Salvador and Guatemala accounts for violence rates and humanitarian effects similar to war zones.
 Armed violence leads to the forced displacement of thousands of vulnerable families and children.